quasarframework/quasar/docs/src/pages/start/upgrade-guide/upgrade-guide.md

 Create a `src/quasar.d.ts` file and copy into it the content from [here](https://github.com/quasarframework/quasar/blob/71143c4417d6bf3fd7a5dc88dd0e577d822ddc92/create-quasar/templates/app/quasar-v2/ts-webpack/BASE/src/quasar.d.ts).

-If you use ESLint, update the property into `quasar.config.js`:
+If you use ESLint, update the property into the `/quasar.config` file:

 ```js
 // old way